juce-framework/JUCE-tutorials/markdown/tutorial_looping_audio_sample_buffer_advanced.md

+---
+title: Looping audio using the AudioSampleBuffer class (advanced)
+---
 # Tutorial: Looping audio using the AudioSampleBuffer class (advanced)

 This tutorial shows how to play and loop audio stored in an [AudioSampleBuffer](group__juce__audio__basics-buffers.html#gab339ebab0d3b10c91c0d47c8fd2e50d2) object using thread-safe techniques.
 A technique for loading the audio data on a background thread is also introduced.